TICINO TREKS

 • Personal trekking equipment (sleeping bag, down jacket, etc.)

-• Tips for guide, cook, and porters
+• Tips for guide, cooks, and porters

 • Extra snacks, drinks, and beverages